nicholasconoplia/student-todo-list/student-todo-list-2.1.0/README.md

 A desktop application that helps students manage their todos and Canvas assignments in one place.
 Built with Electron.

-## Important Note for macOS Users

-When you first try to open the app, you'll see a security warning.
-This is normal for open-source apps that aren't registered with Apple.
-Here's how to open it:

-**Method 1 - Recommended (One-time setup):**
-1. After downloading the `.dmg` file, double-click to mount it
-2. Drag the app to your Applications folder
-3. Go to Applications folder
-4. Right-click (or Control-click) on "Student Todo List"
-5. Select "Open" from the menu
-6. Click "Open" in the security dialog
-7. The app will now open, and you won't see this warning again

-**Method 2 - Alternative:**
-1. Open System Settings
-2. Go to "Privacy & Security"
-3. Scroll down to "Security"
-4. Click "Open Anyway" next to the warning about Student Todo List
-5. Click "Open" in the final dialog

-**Why this happens:**
-- This warning appears because the app is open-source and not registered with Apple
-- The app is completely safe - you can verify this by checking the source code on GitHub
-- Once you open it the first time using either method above, it will open normally after that

 ## Features

 - ✅ Create and manage todo lists with headers and tasks